|Degree Level||Bachelor's degree and master's degree|

 Sources: U.S. Bureau of Labor Statistics (BLS); O*Net Online.

 Mental health counselors are typically required to have a master's degree in counseling.
-Students have a variety of counseling program options, such as the Master of Science in Mental Health Counseling or Master of Arts in Clinical Mental Health Counseling, which can prepare them for clinical practice in the mental health profession.
-Courses in these graduate programs may include family and group therapy, treatment techniques, research, evaluation and substance abuse and legal issues.
+Students have a variety of counseling program options, such as the Master of Science in Mental Health Counseling program or Master of Arts in Clinical Mental Health Counseling, which can prepare them for clinical practice in the mental health profession.
+Courses in these graduate programs may include family and group therapy, treatment techniques, research, evaluation, substance abuse, and legal issues.
 Master's degree programs in mental health counseling usually require students to gain practical experience through internship programs and clinical practicums.

 Step 3: Gain Clinical Experience

-Before becoming licensed practitioners, prospective therapists are required to obtain at least two years of professional, clinical experience.
+Before becoming a licensed practitioner, prospective therapists are required to obtain at least two years of supervised, clinical experience.
 This experience must be at the postgraduate level and supervised by a licensed mental health counselor.
 Specific conditions to the clinical experience requirement vary by state.
-For example, to be eligible for licensure in Florida mental health counselors must fulfill 1,500 hours of experience spread over at least 100 weeks in which they provide clients with one-on-one psychotherapy.
+For example, to be eligible for licensure in Florida, mental health counselors must fulfill 1,500 hours of experience spread over at least 100 weeks in which they provide clients with one-on-one psychotherapy.